BF-FrontEnd-class-2025/group-2-loruki/planning/development-strategy.md

 - style `flex` class with display flex
 - style `container` class with width, padding, overflow and margin

-## Feature-section
+## First feature-section

-this feature developed on a branch `feature-section`
+this feature developed on a branch `first-feature-section`

 ### HTML